wp-plugins/simple-recaptcha/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Use Google's reCAPTCHA on any custom form.
+Add Google's reCAPTCHA to any custom form.

 == Description ==

 = What this plugin does =

-Add reCAPTCHA to any custom form.
+Provide a function to add reCAPTCHA to any custom form.

 = What this plugin does NOT do =

 Add reCAPTCHA to standard WordPress forms like logins or comments.
 For that, try [Google Captcha](https://wordpress.org/plugins/google-captcha/) by BestWebSoft.

-= Purpose =
+= Features =

-1. To provide a single lightweight module for use by other plugins and themes.
+* A single lightweight module for use by other plugins and themes.
-1. To store the reCAPTCHA keys in one place, whether single site or multisite, independent of any other plugin or theme.
+* Store the reCAPTCHA keys in one place, independent of any other plugin or theme.
-1. To encourage other plugin developers to decouple and modularize.
+* Display and validate the reCAPTCHA with a few lines of code.
+* Four themes by Google (Red, White, BlackGlass, and Clean).
+* Multisite compatible.

+This plugin has room to grow and all ideas and feedback are welcome.

-= How To Use =
+= How to use =

 Step 1.
 Enter your reCAPTCHA keys in `Settings > Simple reCAPTCHA`.